friedger/AppDF/specification/appds_spec_2_1.md

 </table>

 #### description
 Required.
 No attributes.
-Common for `items` and `subscriptions`.
+This section has the same structure for `<item>` and `<subscription>`.

-This section contains in-app description in text form as well as pictures and videos.
+The section contains in-app description in text form as well as pictures and videos.
 A part of the main <description> tag there could be several <description-localization> tags for different languages.
 If some information is missing in the localized <description-localization> tag it will be taken from the default <description-base> section.

 ##### description-base/description-base

 Required.
 No attributes.
-Common for `items` and `subscriptions`.

 This section contains in-app description in text form as well as pictures and videos in English US language.